dakinegroup/summertraining2015/report/troubleshooting.md

 After long debugging, it was found that initially what was thought as relevant flag i.e. -mmcu=avr5 is not correct, -mmcu=atmega328p.
 Use of internet to solve one of the problems had led to induction of this fault and was never doubted in the whole process of debugging.

 Now after this, even the UBRR of 51 is also working perfectly, 41 does not work any more.

+### Intermittent behaviour of circuit when powered on

+At times, processor was not able to run program as expected.
+It was suspected that it has to do with power supply quality, which was taken from regular phone charger.
+To eliminate this, we put up 7805 regulator with polarity protection diode and a filter circuit with 100uF capacitor.
+With this addition, circuit was 100% responding to our requests.

+Another side effect of poor quality power supply was failure of flash programming at times.